maddoxx02/MicroClust/README.md

-### *MicroClust V1.0* is a python based toolbox that performs classificaiton of small scale surface images using Unsupervised clustering algorithims
+### *MicroClust V1.0* is a python based toolbox that performs classification of small scale surface images using Unsupervised clustering algorithims

-Images from Atomic force microsope (AFM), scanning electorn microsope (SEM) etc, can be classifed using 12 of the most widely used clustering algorithims and further validated using Ground truth and self-evaluatory metrics.
+Images from an atomic force microsope (AFM), a scanning electorn microsope (SEM) or similar imaging modalities, can be classifed using 12 of the most widely used clustering algorithms which can be further validated using Ground truth and self-evaluatory metrics.
 The toolbox can perform a 1D and 2D Fourier transform on the image data prior to classification.

 ![MicroClust](Add-ons/Repo_Images/IMG_MicroClust_Compressed.png)